 There are a few noteworthy differences between the current setting and that of Aghion and Tirole (1997).
 First, because we are assuming public information, there is no distinction here between "formal authority" and "real authority": whoever has formal authority has real authority.
 We return to this point later when we consider private information.
 Second, the conflict of interest here between the two parties stems from a difference of opinion rather than fundamentally different preferences.
 As already seen, this distinction matters for information acquisition incentives, and will turn out have implications for the allocation of authority.
-Third, as the two individuals have different ex-ante preferred decisions, the allocation of authority will affect the outcome here even when no information, both principal and agent agree on the preferred decision ("no project"), implying that the allocation of authority is irrelevant in this event.
+Third, as the two individuals have different ex-ante preferred decisions, the allocation of authority will affect the outcome here even when no information is acquired.
+By contrast, Aghion and Tirole assume that in the absence of any information, both principal and agent agree on the preferred decision ("no project"), implying that the allocation of authority is irrelevant in this event.
 While their assumption may be reasonable for some applications, it is also the case that in many situations (formal) authority matters even when-sometimes, especially when-there is no new information.
 This issue will turn out to be crucial.

-20That is, $C(\cdot)$ is smooth, $C''(\cdot) > 0$, C'(0) = 0 and $C'(p) \to \infty$ as $p \to \bar{p}$.
+&lt;sup>20That is, $C(\cdot)$ is smooth, $C''(\cdot) > 0$ , C'(0) = 0 and $C'(p) \to \infty$ as $p \to \bar{p}$ .